 While you are on a camping trek, a short distance from your campsite latrine will be dug and small tent erected for your privacy.
 On the trail you'll soon become adapt at finding a private place to answer that call of nature.
 You'll have a pan of hot 'washing water' delivered each morning to your tent for sponge bathing or washing clothing.
 Hand washing water is provided before each meal.
 Trekkers soon learn to enjoy bathing plus washing their hair and clothes in rivers near their campsite.
 While you are on a lodge trek, depending on the lodge facilities, twin sharing accommodation with inside toilets and shower can be provided.
 For hot water, you need to ask the hoteliers incase this is not provided.

 A visa is required to enter Nepal except for Indian nationals.
 One can get a visa at the Royal Nepalese Embassy or Consulate or at the airport upon arrival.
 Passport sized photos are mandatory.
 Please check online visa information: http://www.nepalimmigration.gov.np

 Foreigners who intend to visit Nepal must hold a valid passport, minimum six months or any travel document equivalent to a passport issued by the Government and one Passport size Photo.

 Nationals from China, Afghanistan, Cameroon, Ethiopia, Ghana, Iraq, Liberia, Nigeria, Palestine, Somalia, Swaziland and Zimbabwe are requested to get visa before arriving in Nepal.

 A Tourist entry visa can be obtained for the duration of your visit, upto ninty days at any one time from the Nepalese Embassy or Consulate or other mission offices or immigration offices located on entry points in Nepal.
-To save your valuable time Tourist Visas can also be applied for and obtained from The Nepalese Consulate in your home country.
+Please check for update / online visa information: http://www.nepalimmigration.gov.np/